FabienTregan/TheOldManGlitch/readme.md

 ![Place to go in CELADON CITY](Proper%20place%20in%20CELADON%20CITY.PNG "Go there.")

 > When I am in this place, all the data in memory are ok and none makes the game hang when I display the item list.
-Lets have a look at the 35th item.
+Let's have a look at the 35th item.

 Go down 34 times in item list, until you reach GOLD NUGGET X1.
 Leave the menu and come back to clean display.